 Did we just see summer trying to poke its head from underneath the pillow?
-Time to make sure your business is ready for the new season – with it’s hopes of warmer temperatures and bright long days, is your commercial building looking its best?
+Time to make sure your business is ready for the new season – with the hopes of warmer temperatures and bright long days, is your commercial building looking its best?

-1. Check for winter damage
+1. Check for Winter Damage

 This winter was particularly cold here in the UK, so gutters, pipes, windows and any concrete surfaces should all be given a health check to identify any damages.
 This way they can be fixed way in advance of the next winter season.
 Plus, gaps in windows can cause issues for summer ventilation – especially if you run an air conditioning system in your building.